jadekang0611/devating-frontend/README.md

 ## Project Overview

 Do you think pair programming can be romantic?
 YES!!
 We’re introducing the next generation of pair programming - a new level of connection.
 Devating is a matching dating app for developers based on their coding preferences, where there are no pair partners left behind.
+This is the front-end planning and you can view the back-end planning [here](https://github.com/jadekang0611/devating-backend)

 ## Team Members: